Itai-Nelken/itai-lang/new_spec.md

 }
 ```

+Note that runtime polymorphism only works through pointers, usually to instances stored in the heap using one of the smart pointer types such as `Box<T>`.

 ## Expect statement
 The `expect` statement is used to make sure a condition is true and if not that the error is handled.